sohaibmaan048/FirstBlog.github.io/_tabs/about.md

 ---

-> "The goal is to turn data into information, and information into insight." – *Carly Fiorina*
+> "The goal is to turn data into information, and information into insight."